Kaizokugari1992/BookEnemy/README.md

 ## About The Project

 This is a mini project focused on the concept of [value betting](https://en.everybodywiki.com/Value_betting).
 The pinnacle of value betting lies on examining offered bets and trying to assess the underlying relative frequency of the implied outcomes.
 Every time the bettor finds a discrepancy between the offered odd and his estimated relative frequency of the offered outcome, it is self-evident that this is a favorable bet and he should bet on it.

 Most of the bettors, though, are not interested on winning a single event.
 It would be more preferable to be confident that one can mantain profit in the long-run, while following a value betting strategy.

 The solution to this problem is not trivial.
-One cannot just hope to find marginally better odds than what the booker estimates nor should hope that any arbitrary number of similar games is enough to net him a profit in a respectable confidence interval, just on intuition.
+Estimating marginally better odds than what the booker offers or picking any number of games and intuitively think that they are a big enough of a sample space to guarantee profit in the long run is not, is simply not the best one can do to enjoy betting in a smart way.
 **Book Enemy** is a simple calculator that can quantify the odds of different offered odd/"true" (sic) odd scenarios and help bettors make informed decisions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>